 Nevertheless, it is a beautiful building set atop the Roman and Moorish buildings (the city’s main mosque) that previously stood on the site.
 You can view the archaeological excavation if you pay the fee to visit the cloister.
 The closest metro station is Baixa-Chiado.

 Commerce Square and the Commercial Center (Praça do Comércio and Baixa)

-After the devastating earthquake, this was the area of the city that was so beautifully rebuilt.
+After the devastating earthquake, this is the area of the city so beautifully rebuilt.
 It’s an urban beautiful walking area stretching from the Praça do Comércio on the river, up through the town past Rossio, site of the neoclassical Teatro Nacional de Dona Maria II and the statue of Dom Pedro IV, Brazil’s first emperor.
 A visit here is one of the top 10 things to do in Lisbon.

 Start on the river at Praça do Comércio, where boat passengers used to disembark to enter the city.
 Stand in the square and then walk beneath the huge Arco da Rua Augusta and you’ll feel as though you’re making a triumphal entrance yourself.

 Continue on up along Rua Augusta, a pedestrian-only street lined with tourist-filled cafes and shops and covered with patterned cobblestones.
 When you come to Rua Sta.
 Justa, turn left and walk a block or two to the old Santa Justa Elevator.

 Another Top 10 Thing to Do in Lisbon: Ride the Santa Justa Elevator